iniquitybbs/iniquity/README.md

 ## Key Ideas & Features

+1. A cloud-native and highly portable approach to the BBS architecture.
-1. Cross-platform.
+2. Cross-platform.
 Runs anywhere Ruby and Docker or Vagrant can run.
-2. Iniquity has been re-imagined as a collection of packages (modules).
+3. Iniquity has been re-imagined as a collection of packages (modules).
     - Create and extend your BBS using Iniquity's package manager.
     - Install/customize/remove BBS packages easily.
-3. Configurable WFC screens (Waiting For Caller)
+4. Configurable WFC screens (Waiting For Caller)
     - Supports multiple WFCs.
     - Easily switch between WFCs using the tab key.
-4. Network Iniquity with other Iniquity BBSs easily.
+5. Network Iniquity with other Iniquity BBSs easily.
     - By its core design, an encrypted network hosts the BBS.
         - Easily network message bases.
         - Easily network file bases.
         - Easily network users.
-5. Broadcast messages to IRC, Discord and iMessages.
+6. Custom code your BBS using the Iniquity SDK available in multiple languages.
+    - TypeScript
+    - Ruby (_planned)
+    - Python (_planned)

 ## Installation